nghoanglongde/bank-customer-churn/README.md

 This project compares the performance of three supervised classification techniques to suggest an efficient model to predict customer churn in banking industry

 ## Objective
-1. Design and implement data pipeline for pre-processing the raw dataset.
+1. Design and implement a data pipeline for pre-processing the raw dataset.
 2. Compare the performance of two supervised regression techniques to suggest an efficient model for predicting the price

 ## Dataset overview